 The prerequisites for this article are: an Azure subscription, a Recovery Services vault, and that there's at least one backup item configured for the vault.

 Azure has two different deployment models you can use to create and work with resources: Azure Resource Manager and classic.
 This article covers the use of the Resource Manager deployment model.
 We recommend the Resource Manager deployment model for new deployments instead of the classic deployment model.

 To monitor alerts, or view management data about a Recovery Services vault, open the vault.

-Sign in to the Azure Portal using your Azure subscription.
+Sign in to the Azure portal using your Azure subscription.

-In the portal, click All services.
+In the portal, select All services.

 In the All services dialog box, type Recovery Services.
 As you begin typing, the list filters based on your input.
-When the Recovery Services vaults option appears, click it to open the list of Recovery Services vaults in your subscription.
+When the Recovery Services vaults option appears, select it to open the list of Recovery Services vaults in your subscription.

 The Overview dashboard uses tiles to provide alerts and backup job data.

 The Recovery Services vault Overview dashboard provides tiles for Monitoring and Usage information.
 The tiles in the Monitoring section display Critical and Warning alerts, and In progress and Failed jobs.
 Select a particular alert or job to open the Backup Alerts or Backup Jobs menu, filtered for that job or alert.